-Name of the degree to be conferred Doctor of Philosophy in Counseling Psychology Educational purpose The program provides comprehensive fundamental education in counseling for researchers and professionals in the counseling field, and fosters highly-skilled professionals and university faculty (researchers) who can contribute to society by acquiring the results and methodologies of international and interdisciplinary research, and solving various problems in the workplace and society scientifically, practically, and developmentally in cooperation with other professions.
-Vision of human resources development To develop human resources who can set up original and excellent themes in the field of counseling science, write papers with a systematic logical structure using appropriate methods, obtain high academic reputation in the relevant academic field, apply the results to society, and conduct research that contributes to society.
-Competencies specified in diploma policy Evaluation perspectives 1.
-Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1Are there any research findings that can be considered new knowledge?
-2Can we expect you to create knowledge that will contribute to future society?
-2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1Can you make and implement long-term plans for critical challenges?
-2Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
-3. Communication competence: Ability to express the true nature of academic findings positively and clearly 1Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
-2Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
-4. Leadership competence: Ability to have objectives get accomplished under your leadership 1Can you set attractive and compelling goals?
-2Are you capable of building systems to realize goals and accomplish objectives as the leader?
-5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society 1Do you have strong awareness and motivation to contribute to international society and international activities?
-2Have you obtained adequate linguistic skills for international information collection and action?
+Competencies Evaluation perspectives 1.
+Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1 Are there any research findings that can be considered new knowledge?
+2 Can we expect you to create knowledge that will contribute to future society?
+2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1 Can you make and implement long-term plans for critical challenges?
+2 Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
+3. Communication competence: Ability to express the true nature of academic findings positively and clearly Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
+Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
+4. Leadership competence: Ability to have objectives get accomplished under your leadership 1 Can you set attractive and compelling goals?
+2 Are you capable of building systems to realize goals and accomplish objectives as the leader?
+5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society Do you have strong awareness and motivation to contribute to international society and international activities?
+Have you obtained adequate linguistic skills for international information collection and action?
 6. Research skills: Ability to set up advanced research topics based on the latest expertise in the counseling science field, and to carry out research plans independently.
 Being able to formulate an advanced research agenda based on the latest expertise in the field of counseling science Independently carry out a research plan based on current expertise in the field of counseling science 7.
-Expertise: Advanced and specialized knowledge and operational skills in the field of counseling science 1Acquired advanced and specialized knowledge in the field of counseling science 2Mastery of advanced operational skills in the field of counseling science 8.
-Ethics: ethics and ethical knowledge appropriate for a researcher or a highly skilled professional in the counseling science field, and in-depth ethical knowledge of the specific field of study.
-1Mastery of ethics and ethical knowledge appropriate for a researcher or advanced professional in the field of counseling science or highly skilled professional in the field of counseling science.
-2In-depth ethical knowledge of the specific field of study in the counseling sciences.
+Expertise: Advanced and specialized knowledge and operational skills in the field of counseling science Acquired advanced and specialized knowledge in the field of counseling science Mastery of advanced operational skills in the field of counseling science

+- 8. Ethics: ethics and ethical knowledge appropriate for a researcher or a highly skilled professional in the counseling science field, and in-depth ethical knowledge of the specific field of study. - 1 Mastery of ethics and ethical knowledge appropriate for a researcher or advanced professional in the field of counseling science or highly skilled professional in the field of counseling science. - 2 In-depth ethical knowledge of the specific field of study in the counseling sciences.